 Active time: 4 minutes.
 Total time: 12 minutes.
 Serves 4.

 2 small heads bok choy (also called pak choi)

 1 clove garlic

 - Mince garlic and put in a small, microwave safe bowl with olive oil.
 Microwave on high until fragrant, about 40 seconds.

 - Rinse bok choy well, cut crossways where leaves join the stalks, and then cut in half top to bottom.
 Save leaves for another recipe (such as a scramble with eggs or besan flour).
 Rinse again, gently pulling leaves away from the base to swish away any soil lodged there.
 Pat dry and rub with olive oil.
-Save the chopped garlic and any extra oil for another recipe (here, I used in to jumpstart the scrambled eggs).
+Save the chopped garlic and any extra oil to jumpstart salad dressing or garlic toast.

 - Turn gas grill on medium.
 Grill bok choy halves curved-sided down for about four minutes, then flip and grill flat-side down for another four minutes.